 |Central commitments||As a Protestant denomination, Pentecostalism subscribes to the core convictions of the Reformation: salvation is by grace alone, through faith alone, in Christ alone.
 Pentecostals believe that baptism in the Holy Spirit occurs after conversion and that speaking in tongues is the initial evidence of it.||The pope is the Vicar of Christ; Scripture and tradition are authoritative; justification involves forgiveness and sanctification; the sacraments are channels of God’s grace; Mass and the Eucharist are primary theological matters.|

-|Origin and Founder||Like other Protestants, Pentecostals trace their origins to the book of Acts by way of the Protestant Reformation.
-The modern Pentecostal movement started at the Azusa Street Revival under the leadership of William J. Seymour, in Los Angeles, California in 1906.||Roman Catholicism traces its origins to the Apostle Peter.|
+|Origin and Founder||Like other Protestants, Pentecostals trace their origins to the book of Acts through the Protestant Reformation.
+The modern Pentecostal movement started at the Azusa Street Revival under the leadership of William J. Seymour in Los Angeles, California in 1906.||Roman Catholicism traces its origins to the Apostle Peter.|

-|Theological and social worldview||Pentecostal denominations and churches tend to be conservative theologically and in relation to social issues.||The leadership and doctrine of the Roman Catholic are generally conservative.
+|Theological and Social worldview||Pentecostal denominations and churches tend to be conservative theologically and in relation to social issues.||The leadership and doctrine of the Roman Catholic are generally conservative.
 Individual Catholics may be conservative or liberal in their social wordlview.|

 Pentecostalism and Catholicism: Beliefs and Practices

 Do Pentecostals and Catholics consider each other to be Christians?
-Some Pentecostals believe Catholics are Christian and some don’t.
+Some Pentecostals believe Catholics are Christian, and some don’t.
 Some believe Catholicism possesses truth but obscures it with unbiblical doctrines rooted in the teachings and proclamations of various popes.

 Protestant Christianity, including the Pentecostal tradition, considers itself a truer or purer form of Christianity than Catholicism because Scripture is their authority.
-According to their convictions, they only follow God’s Word, not God’s Word, plus man’s word (i.e. the teachings of the Catholic Church).
+According to their convictions, they only follow God’s Word, not God’s Word, plus man’s word (i.e., the teachings of the Catholic Church).

-Catholicism considers itself a truer and purer form of the faith, over and above Protestant traditions, because of (1) their commitment to Scripture, (2) they follow the Pope who is the Vicar of Christ on Earth, and (3) they receive the Eucharist.
+Catholicism considers itself a truer and purer form of the faith, over and above Protestant traditions, because of (1) their commitment to Scripture, (2) they follow the Pope, who is the Vicar of Christ on Earth, and (3) they receive the Eucharist.
 (Also see Do Pentecostals Drink Alcohol?)

-|The Bible: God inspired the writings of Scripture.
-It alone is authoritative for Christians and the Church.
-Pentecostals don’t read the Apocrypha or Deutero- canonical books.||The Bible: God inspired the writings of Scripture.
+|Ordinance/sacraments: Pentecostalism has two sacraments, baptism, and the Lord’s Supper because those are the only ones Christ specifically taught.
+They aren’t considered channels of God’s grace.||The Bible: God inspired the writings of Scripture.
 The Bible and the Catholic church are authoritative.
 Catholic Bibles include the Apocrypha or Deuteron- canonical books.|

-|Ordinance/sacraments: Pentecostalism has two sacraments, baptism, and the Lord’s Supper, because those are the only ones Christ specifically taught.
-They aren’t considered channels of God’s grace.||Ordinance/sacraments: Catholic teaching refers to these practices as “ordinances”: adult and infant baptism, confirmation, the Eucharist, penance, anointing, ordination, and marriage.
+|Infant baptism: Pentecostals practice “believer’s baptism” instead of infant baptism.
+Baptism isn’t required for salvation.||Ordinance/sacraments: Catholic teaching refers to these practices as “ordinances”: adult and infant baptism, confirmation, the Eucharist, penance, anointing, ordination, and marriage.
 These practices are channels of God’s grace, according to Catholic theology.|

-|Infant baptism: Pentecostals practice “believer’s baptism” as opposed to infant baptism.
-Baptism isn’t required for salvation.||Infant baptism: Catholicism practices paedobaptism, i.e., “child baptism” or infant baptism.
+|The Lord’s Supper: Also called “the Eucharist,” it is a memorial in which the elements of the bread and cup become the body and blood of Christ (i.e., “transubstantiation”).||Infant baptism: Catholicism practices paedobaptism, i.e., “child baptism” or infant baptism.
 Children of Catholic parents are baptized to cleanse them of original sin and regenerate them.|

-|Saints: Like other Protestants, Pentecostals believe that the Bible uses the term “saints” to describe all believers, not a select few.
-Pentecostals honor believers no longer living on Earth, but don’t venerate them or pray to them.||Saints: In Catholic teaching, believers who have lived with great virtue and honor may be considered for canonization after physical death.
+|Mary: The Pentecostal tradition honors Mary, the mother of Jesus for her devotion to God.
+They don’t pray to her but seek to learn from her story in the Bible and strive to imitate her faithful obedience.||Saints: In Catholic teaching, believers who have lived with great virtue and honor may be considered for canonization after physical death.
 Believers who are still living on Earth venerate the saints, in part by asking them for prayer and blessings.|

-|Mary: The Pentecostal tradition honors Mary the mother of Jesus for her devotion to God.
+|Mary: The Pentecostal tradition honors Mary, the mother of Jesus, for her devotion to God.
 They don’t pray to her but seek to learn from her story in the Bible and strive to imitate her faithful obedience.||Mary: Catholicism teaches that Mary, referred to as “the Mother of God,” was virgin born, lived a sinless life, reversed Eve’s disobedience, was a perpetual virgin, was raptured to heaven, and is an advocate and co-mediator.|

-|Religious orders: Pentecostal pastors are mostly referred to as pastors or ministers.
-They can marry.
-Women can be ordained as clergy in the many Pentecostal traditions, like the Assemblies of God.||Religious orders: The term describes men (e.g. priests) and women (e.g. nuns) who have fully devoted themselves to a certain form of religious life, which includes poverty, chastity, and obedience.|
+|Spiritual gifts: An important doctrine distinguishing Pentecostals from other Protestants and Catholics is their beliefs about baptism in the Holy Spirit and speaking in tongues.*||Religious orders: The term describes men (e.g., priests) and women (e.g., nuns) who have fully devoted themselves to a certain form of religious life, which includes poverty, chastity, and obedience.|

-|Spiritual gifts: An important doctrine that distinguishes Pentecostals from other Protestants and Catholics is their beliefs about baptism in the Holy Spirit and speaking in tongues.*||Spiritual gifts: The Catholic Church isn’t universally opposed to spiritual gifts like speaking in tongues, but suggests believers seek and practice the gift with caution, discernment, and love for others that don’t share their convictions.|
+|Spiritual gifts: An important doctrine that distinguishes Pentecostals from other Protestants and Catholics is their beliefs about baptism in the Holy Spirit and speaking in tongues.*||Spiritual gifts: The Catholic Church isn’t universally opposed to spiritual gifts like speaking in tongues but suggests believers seek and practice the gift with caution, discernment, and love for others that don’t share their convictions.|

 Speaking in tongues isn’t necessary for salvation, but it increases a person’s devotion to God, helps them overcome sin, and empowers them for ministry.
-(Also see Pentecostal vs Pentecostal Holiness: What’s the Difference?)

-Please see related articles below
+Please see the related articles below.

-Roman Catholicism, Protestant Christianity, and the Eastern Orthodox Church are the three historic branches of the Christian religion.
+Roman Catholicism, Protestant Christianity, and the Eastern Orthodox Church are the three historical branches of the Christian religion.
 Each tradition traces its doctrines and practices to the New...

 Many people know that the terms "Pentecostal" and "charismatic" are associated with certain beliefs, churches, and people in modern Christianity but aren't sure how they compare.
 Although the terms...